Arai-4-Data-Analysis-Team/Wearables-Data-Analysis/README.md

 A. Preprocessing
 1. Determined the useful columns / features from the dataset and dropped the unuseful ones
-2. Added a column for the calculated difference between `alpha_r` and `beta_r` values
+2. Transformed timestamp into `seconds` column where 25 rows = 1 second
-3. Transformed timestamp into `seconds` column where 25 rows = 1 second (applicable only for individual files)
+3. Added a column for the calculated difference between `alpha_r` and `beta_r` values
 4. Combined / concatenated all labeled data files into one dataset per folder (calibration & movement)

 B. Analysis
 1. Created a correlation heatmap to determine correlation between features
-2. Created various visualizations using different feature combinations and used the most insightful ones for the client report / presentation (see below)
+2. Created various visualizations using different features and used the most insightful ones for the client report / presentation (see below)
 3. Coordinated with machine learning engineers for visualization of clusters from unsupervised machine learning via a Power BI dashboard

 ## Visualizations

-Here are some of the visualizations that we presented to the client:
+Here are the visualizations that we presented to the client:

 **Correlation heatmap**